SNaveenMathew/ml_book/introduction.md

 Moral: Leo Beebe (just the movie portrayal) in [Ford vs Ferrari](https://www.imdb.com/title/tt1950186/) is real.
 Techincal people are treated by the sales (a.k.a. customer success) team as either:

 - a scape goat when they fail
-- a black sheet when they succeed
+- a black sheep when they succeed

 If you are a technical person who focuses on depth / details, be prepared to be treated like an animal!